gmaynez/debugssy/README.md

 ## License

-Copyright © 2025 Guillermo Eduardo Garcia Maynez Rocha
+Copyright © 2025 Guillermo Garcia Maynez

 Licensed under the Apache License, Version 2.0.
 See the [LICENSE](./LICENSE) file for details.